987839088534212

 Areas with the highest demand, such as crisis assignments or areas facing strikes/nursing shortages are where the biggest money potential is.

-For example, travel nursing pay nearly doubled nationwide in response to the coronavirus outbreak.
+For example, travel nursing pay nearly doubled nationwide in response to the coronavirus outbreak in 2020, making travel nursing an extremely lucrative career option.
+For some nurses, the pay alone can outweigh all perceived travel nursing cons.

-Some of the highest-paying locations for travel nurses include:
+The 10 highest-paying states for travel nurses in 2024 include:

 The defining factor in pay for these states is attributed to the cost of living being higher.
 Most southern states offer lower pay for travel nursing because the cost of living is lower.